Chart Color Schemes

 Carrum Downs's population is slightly younger than the national pattern

-Carrum Downs's median age is nearly 37 years, slightly below Greater Melbourne's average of 37 and Australia's median of 38.
-Compared to Greater Melbourne, Carrum Downs has a higher proportion of residents aged 55-64 (12.2%) but fewer residents aged 15-24 (11.3%).
-Between the 2021 Census and now, the proportion of residents aged 35-44 has increased from 14.6% to 15.7%, while the proportion of those aged 25-34 has decreased from 16.8% to 15.5%.
-By 2041, demographic modeling suggests significant changes in Carrum Downs's age profile.
-The 65-74 cohort is projected to grow by 46%, adding 889 residents to reach 2,830.
-Residents aged 65 and above are expected to drive half of the population growth, highlighting demographic aging trends.
-Conversely, the 25-34 and 5-14 age cohorts are projected to experience population declines.
+Carrum Downs's median age is nearly 36 years, close to Greater Melbourne's average of 37 years but slightly below Australia's median of 38 years.
+Compared to Greater Melbourne, Carrum Downs has a higher proportion of residents aged 55-64 (12.2%) and fewer residents aged 15-24 (11.3%).
+Between the 2021 Census and the present, the population share of those aged 35-44 has increased from 14.6% to 15.7%, while the share of those aged 25-34 has decreased from 16.8% to 15.5%.
+By 2041, demographic projections suggest significant changes in Carrum Downs's age profile.
+The 65-74 cohort is projected to grow by 46%, adding 889 residents to reach a total of 2,830.
+Residents aged 65 and above are expected to drive 50% of population growth, indicating prominent demographic aging trends.
+Conversely, the populations of those aged 25-34 and 5-14 are projected to decline.